Ikrame97/printf/README.md

 hello we are in printf project from alx
-Write a function tha
+Write a function tr ui.
-r ui.